HAMsters Antenna Building Workshop a Huge Success!

 They are part of the station.

-We spend thousands on radios, amplifiers, antennas, towers, feedline, computers, and test equipment — but many operators still neglect the one system that protects
+We spend thousands on radios, amplifiers, antennas, towers, feedline, computers, and test equipment — but many operators still neglect the one system that protects all of it.

 A properly grounded station is not glamorous.
 Nobody brags about copper strap at Field Day.
 There’s no “Best Grounding System” plaque at hamfests.